SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Discover the best things to do in the Castro

-Many visitors don't realize the extend of the murals inside Coit Tower and the history behind them.
-On this tour, you will walk along the first floor of the tower to learn more about the murals and what San Francisco was like in the 1930s.
+Many visitors don't realize the extent of the murals inside Coit Tower and the history behind them.
+On this tour, you will walk along the tower's first floor to learn more about the murals and what San Francisco was like in the 1930s.
 You will also learn about why they were controversial at the time.

 In addition to seeing those open to the public on the first floor, you might also get a sneak peek at some very different looking murals in the private stairwells.
-These are not open to the public and will give you an even better idea why this SF attraction is such an important work of art.
+These are closed to the public and will give you an even better idea of why this SF attraction is such an essential work of art.

 Meeting Location: At the entrance to Coit Tower